acode/cli/README.md

 };
 ```

-# Accessing Your Microservices Over HTTP
+# Accessing Your APIs Over HTTP

 We definitely recommend using the [lib library on NPM](https://github.com/stdlib/lib-node)
-to make microservice calls as specified above, but you can also make HTTPS
+to make API calls as specified above, but you can also make HTTPS
 requests directly to the StdLib gateway.
 HTTP query parameters are mapped
 automatically to parameters by name.